UPenn-CIT599/final-project-robocallblocker/README.md

-# final-project-robocallblocker
+# Final-Project-RoboCallBlocker

-### Begin the program by compiling the runner class.
-Please make sure to have your volume on.
-The GUI window will then open.
-Program welcomes you and creates your contact list with X number of people.
+## Begin the program by compiling the Runner class.
+Please make sure to have your volume on!

+### The GUI window will then open.
+The program welcomes you and creates your contact list with "X" number of people.
 X is randomly generated from 40 to 60 each time the program is ran.
-These people are taken from a CSV file that has 198 total contacts.
-You have the option of clicking on a start button to start the first call.
+These people in your contact list are created from a CSV file that has 198 total contacts, read in from a ContactInfoReader class.
+You have the option of clicking on a start button to receive the first call.

 ![Screenshot](https://github.com/UPenn-CIT599/final-project-robocallblocker/blob/master/Screenshots/1.png)

 ### After clicking on the start button, ringtone music will start playing.
-A random caller is taken from the csv file.
+A random caller is taken from the csv file, and an incoming call is created which you see on the screen of the GUI.
 The contact info of the random caller is then compared against your contact list to determine whether or not the caller is spam or not.
 The program then states if the caller is spam or not.
 You are given the option to press accept or decline.

 ![Screenshot](https://github.com/UPenn-CIT599/final-project-robocallblocker/blob/master/Screenshots/2.png)